brownplt/B2T2/src/API-origin.md

 - In CS111 Pyret, `filter-with(t1, f)`
 - In Bootstrap Pyret, `t1.filter(f)`
 - In LINQ, `Where`
+- Similar to MySQL `DELETE`, which drops rows satisfying the criteria and can take a number limit.

 ## `sort :: t1:Table * c:ColName * b:Boolean -> t2:Table`